haasr/fm_transmitter/README.rst

     Hello-Goodbye.wav|gain +2
     Good Vibrations.wav|gain +5
     Bad Moon Rising.wav|gain +5 # this comment will break things.
+    # apostrophes and parentheses are accepted
+    Ryan's song (feat. parentheses).wav|gain +5

 As you can see above, you must use a txt file format.
 While you may comment lines by starting them with a pound sign, do not put comments on the same line as a song; fmpirate will not play nicely with the last line in the example text file.
-While it is recommended you save your playlist files in "fmpirate/FMPirate/Playlists/" for quickest access, you may save them wherever you like.
-Of course, all the WAV files listed in the playlist MUST be in the root of the "fmpirate" directory.
+Additionally, special characters such as [~!?<>@#$%^&*+=] should not appear in the audio file names while apostrophes, dashes, underscores, and parentheses will be accepted.While it is recommended you save your playlist files in "fmpirate/FMPirate/Playlists/" for quickest access, you may save them wherever you like.
+Of course, all the WAV files listed in the playlist MUST be in the root of the "fmpirate" directory (where the guitar sample WAV file is located).

 Usage
 -----